Covid-19 At-Home Antibody Test

 Once the airline has confirmed this, the test needs to be returned to the lab at the earliest date that can be stated on the results.
 The results come back in PDF format, and results take 48.
 Results will be sent via email.

-We can provide a signed medical certificate for an additional £20 if required.
+We can provide a certificate signed by our medical team for an additional £20 if required.

 Our patients say it best